ldesousa/wosis-sta/README.md

 This repository provides a [SPARQL](https://www.w3.org/TR/sparql11-query/) based implementation of the [SensorThings API](https://docs.ogc.org/is/18-088/18-088.html) specification for the WoSIS knowledge graph using the [grlc](https://grlc.io/) API generator.

+## Live

+The automated grlc deployment of the protoype can accessed at [https://grlc.io/api/ldesousa/wosis-sta](https://grlc.io/api/ldesousa/wosis-sta).

 ## Copyright